filmacedo/EAS-builder-registry/docs/Project Overview.md

 - Partners leaderboard showing attestation counts
 - Visual highlight for partners with 50+ attestations
 - Step-by-step guide for partners to verify builders on EAS
-  - partners need to issue attestations directly on the EAS UI: https://base.easscan.org/attestation/create
+  - partners need to issue attestations directly on the EAS UI: https://base.easscan.org/attestation/attestWithSchema/0x597905068aedcde4321ceaf2c42e24d3bbe0af694159bececd686bf057ec7ea5
-  - dropdown to select partner → show partner attestation UID and a shortcut to copy
+  - dropdown to select partner → show partner attestation UID and a shortcut to copy the UID
-  - attestation needs to be onchain and don't forget isBuilder = true
+  - remind user to open "Advanced Options" and add the Referenced Attestation UID on the EAS UI
+  - remind user to make sure the toggle for isBuilder is True and the the final toggle is "Onchain", not "Offchain" (the default will be False and Offchain, so this is important)
 - The app does not include any authentication or partner dashboards.

 #### 4. Backend Implementation